bytebunch/bbwp-seo/README.md

 # bytebunch-seo
 ByteBunch SEO is a wordpress plugin for your website seo.
-This plugin is still underdevelopment.
+This plugin is still underdevelopment.s